benbuck/finestray/README.md

 ## Settings

 To change the default behavior of MinTray, you can modify its settings.
-To open the Settings window, right click on any of the icons in the tray the belong to MinTray, and select Settings.
+To open the Settings window, right click on any of the icons in the tray the belong to MinTray, and select Settings, or just click once on the main MinTray tray icon.

 ![Settings window](src/images/settings-window.png "Settings window")